TacoJS/tacojs.github.io/pages/sponsorship.md

 ## Diversity
 We believe this industry can and should be more inclusive.
 Here are the things we do to make that happen:

-- **Donations**: We donate all proceeds to non-profits such as Girls Who Code and Black Girls Code.
+- **Donations**: We donate all proceeds to non-profits such as Coded by Kids and GirlDevelopIt.
 - **Student sponsorships**: We sponsor students to come to the event so they can meet more people in the industry.
 So far, we’ve had students from High School, Penn, Temple, and NY Code &amp; Design Academy.
 - **Diverse speakers**: We make sure that we have a wide range of speakers at each of our events, with an eye toward gender, racial, and socioeconomic diversity.